-Two organisms belong to the same species if they are able to produce fertile offspring.
-Courtship behaviour as a necessary precursor to successful mating.
+Two organisms belong to the same species if they can produce fertile offspring.
+Courtship behaviour is a necessary precursor to successful mating.
 The role of courtship in species recognition.
 A phylogenetic classification system attempts to arrange species into groups based on their evolutionary origins and relationships.
-It uses a hierarchy in which smaller groups are placed within larger groups, with no overlap between groups.
+It uses a hierarchy in which smaller groups are placed within larger groups, with no overlap

+Walthamstow Academy - Year 12 Curriculum Experience between groups.
 Each group is called a taxon (plural taxa).
 One hierarchy comprises the taxa: domain, kingdom, phylum, class, order, family, genus and species.
-Each species is universally identified by a binomial consisting of the name of its genus and species, eg, Homo sapiens.
+Each species is universally identified by a binomial consisting of the name of its genus and species, e.g., Homo sapiens.
 Recall of different taxonomic systems, such as the three domain or five kingdom systems, will not be required.
-Students will learn about/ develop skills of: Advances in immunology and genome sequencing that help to clarify evolutionary relationships between organisms.
+Students will learn about/ develop skills of: • Advances in immunology and genome sequencing that help to clarify evolutionary relationships between organisms.
 Biodiversity within a community and investigating diversity Biodiversity can relate to a range of habitats, from a small local habitat to the Earth.
-Students will learn about/ develop skills of: • Calculating an index of diversity Recognise the balance between conservation and farming Interpret data relating to similarities and differences in the base sequences of DNA and in the amino acid sequences of proteins to suggest relationships between different organisms within a species and between species Appreciate that gene technology has caused a change in the methods of investigating genetic diversity; inferring DNA differences from measurable or observable characteristics has been replaced by direct investigation of DNA sequences Revision: Students will revise for their end of year exams covering everything they have learnt in Y12.
-Practical and mathematical skills: Year 12 Students will learn about/ develop skills of: HT6 Build on practical and mathematical skills
+Students will learn about/ develop skills of: Calculating an index of diversity Recognise the balance between conservation and farming Interpret data relating to similarities and differences in the base sequences of DNA and in the amino acid sequences of proteins to suggest relationships between different organisms within a species and between species Appreciate that gene technology has caused a change in the methods of investigating genetic diversity, inferring DNA differences from measurable or observable characteristics has been replaced by direct investigation of DNA sequences Revision: Students will revise for their end of year exams covering everything they have learnt in Y12.
+Practical and mathematical skills: